MolBIFFM/diana/README.md

     }
 ]
 ```
-An upper bound on the number of nodes per module.
+An additional upper bound on the number of proteins per module.
 Modules are iteratively subdivided until this threshold is met.
-The default setting is the number of proteins in the network, corresponding to a single iteration of the community detection algorithm.
+The default setting is the number of proteins in the network, resulting in a single iteration of the community detection algorithm.

 ```json
 [